 Sometimes someone will get really anxious and worked up, and even if they handle it well they may still feel keyed up for a little while.
-Getting nervous has just chemically puts their body into an alert state.
+Getting nervous just chemically puts their body into an alert state.
 Some people take the attitude of, "Well if I have all this extra energy I may as well use it" and then clean their bathroom or organize their apartment's storage locker or whatnot.

-Question and replace your counterproductive thoughts
+Question and replace the counterproductive thoughts that feed your nerves

-When you're anxious all kinds of worst-case scenario thoughts are probably passing through your mind.
+When you're anxious all kinds of worst case scenario thoughts are probably passing through your mind.
 It can help to catch them, examine the evidence for them, and replace them with more balanced, realistic alternatives.
 I cover this approach more in this article:

 Get your worries down on paper